-- 4. Sustainability & Environmental Implications The applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved [Appendix E]. - 5.
-Communication & Engagement If approved by Council, as this is an OCP amendment and rezoning application, notices will be mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
-Notice of the Public Hearing would be placed in two editions of the Victoria News.
-Furthermore, three signs indicating that the property is under consideration for a change in zoning have been in place on the Admirals Road frontage since April 2019 and would be updated to show the date, time, and location of the Public Hearing.
+4. Sustainability & Environmental Implications

+The applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved [Appendix E].
+In addition, having rental accommodation so close to a major employer is likely to result in more employees able to walk to work thus reducing greenhouse gas emissions.

+5. Communication & Engagement

+As this is an OCP amendment and rezoning application, notices have been mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
+Notice of the Public Hearing have been placed in two editions of the Victoria News.
+Furthermore, three signs indicating that the property is under consideration for a change in zoning have been in place on the Admirals Road frontage since April 2019 and have been updated to show the date, time, and location of the Public Hearing.

 As required by the Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties within 100 metres of the subject property soliciting comments and inviting residents to attend a public open house.
 The meeting was held from 6pm to 8:30pm on May 30, 2019 at the Archie Browning Sports Centre.
-Staff confirms that the applicant has provided the required submissions indicating that 12 people attended the meeting [Appendix M].
+Staff confirms the applicant has provided the required submissions indicating that 12 people attended the meeting [Appendix M].